ruhsulin/ruhsulin/README.md

 - 👋 Hi, I’m @Alina Spahiu,
 - 👀 Passionate about: Web development with a focus on ASP.NET, Clean Architecture, and building scalable, maintainable applications.
-- 🌍 Languages: Albanian, English, Turkish.
+- 🌍 Languages: Dutch, English, Albanian, Turkish.
 - 🏋️‍♂️ Hobbies: Coding, reading books, cooking and listening to motivational podcasts.
 - ⚡ Fun fact: For me, coding is like solving puzzles, reading is like time travel!
 - 💡 Favorite Quote: "The only way to do great work is to love what you do." – Steve Jobs